 Their price point, relative to Napa pricing is certainly one of the better value to quality ratio Napa Cabernet Sauvignon.
 Not to mention their lengthy family and vineyard history in the Napa Valley as well as the quality of and structure of their vineyard’s fruit.

-Their production is very small – only about 300 cases, a single vintage and a single variety each year (other then their Cabernet Franc dominated rosé).
+Production is very small – only about 300 cases, a single vintage and a single variety each year (other than their Cabernet Franc dominated rosé).
 The wine is distributed selectively, mostly based on where the family lives, in the San Francisco Bay Area and parts of Washington DC, Virginia and Maryland.

-Tastings are for serious wine enthusiasts and are always with a Taplin family member at their vineyard or in their old family home.
-A “wooden box” as Stephen describes it, this house has two walls dividing four rooms.
-The Taplins have old photographs of this family home from when it used to be located partway up the nearby Mayacamas mountains.
+Vineyard visits are for serious wine enthusiasts and are always with a Taplin family member at their vineyard or in a bonded winery building (the barn) which dates from 2006.
+An old family home, ora “wooden box” as Stephen describes it is also located on site; this house has two walls dividing four rooms.
+The Taplin’s have old photographs of this family home from when it used to be located partway up the nearby Mayacamas mountains.
 In 1920 the home was hauled down from the mountains to its present location.
+And an old barn is located near this house, dating from when the family used to raise turkeys on the property.

 For more information and or to join their mailing list, visit: www.taplincellars.com